top1944/duckuments/docs/atoms_80_fall2017_info/26_git.md

 ### Merging things back {status=draft}

-Once all deadlines have passed for all institutions, we can merge all the homeworks.
+Once all deadlines have passed for all institutions, we can merge all the homework.
 We will ask to create a "Pull Request" from your private repo.

-1. In your private duckiefleet-fall2017 repo, click the "New pull request button".
+1. In your private `duckiefleet-fall2017` repo, click the "New pull request button".
 2. Click "Create pull request" green button
 3. The 4 drop down menus at the top should be left to right: (`base fork: duckietown/duckiefleet-fall2017`, `base: master`, `head fork: ![YOUR_GIT_NAME]/duckiefleet-fall2017`, `compare: ![YOUR_BRANCH]`)
 4. Leave a comment if you like and click "Create pull request" green button below.